ESG

 Bedding Support

-• 20 low-income families in the North Jeolla region
+• 20 low-income households in the Jeollabuk-do

 • Corporate volunteer group (Suseomyeonghwa Social Welfare Center)

-(6 million won)
+(14 million won)

 January, February, September